Dress Code

 • Colors: Navy, White, Light Blue, Primary Red, Heather Gray (light gray)

-• Uniform style only.
-Must have a collar.
-Turtlenecks okay.
+• Style: Uniform style only.
+Must have a collar (turtlenecks are okay).

-Any red other than the Primary red (example: maroon)
+• Any red other than Primary Red (e.g., maroon)

-Shirts must be buttoned up (except for one or two buttons at the top).
+• Shirts not properly buttoned (except for the top one or two buttons)

 Image Image